If you ever get stuck on a Google search, use these Google search tips to discover the information you're looking for.

 There are several ways to conduct a Google search.
 If you're new to Google, take a look at the options below.
 You'll want to keep them in mind when we start exploring search strategies on the next page.

-Go to Google's homepage at Google.com.
-From there, conducting a search is straightforward.
+Go to Google's homepage at google.com.
+From here, conducting a search is straightforward.
 Just type your search terms in the box, then click the Google Search button or press Enter on your keyboard.

 Depending on your browser's default search engine, you may be able to conduct a Google search right from the browser's interface.
 For example, in Chrome you can use the address bar.
 In Firefox (pictured below), you can use the address bar or the built-in search bar.
 Both of these options can be convenient if you remember to use them.

-If the default search engine for your browser is something else (for example, Yahoo! or Bing), you can easily change it to Google.
-To find out how, visit Make Google my default search engine on Google's support site.
-The steps are different for each browser, so make sure you follow the instructions for the one you're using.
+If the default search engine for your browser is something else (like Yahoo! or Bing), you can easily change it to Google.
+To find out how, follow these instructions on Google's support site.
+The steps are different for each browser, so make sure to follow the instructions for the one you're using.

-If you have a mobile device, you can download the Google Search app for iOS or Android.
-Because it is optimized for Google search, you may find that the app is faster or easier to use than your device's web browser.
+If you have a mobile device, you can download the Google app for iOS or Android.
+Because it's optimized for Google search, you may find that the app is faster or easier to use than your device's web browser.